Thomas Dixon Jr.: Dixon's thought

-In addition, because his uncle was very involved in both the Klan and other local politics—residents funded him to go to Washington on their behalf—he got many reports about other alleged misconduct by black people and their white allies who controlled government in North Carolina.
+In addition, because his uncle was very involved in both the Klan and other local politics, residents funded him to go to Washington on their behalf.
+He received many reports about other alleged misconduct by black people and their white allies who controlled government in North Carolina.

-Dixon had a particular hatred for Radical Republican Thaddeus Stevens, leader in the House of Representatives, because he supported land confiscation from whites and its distribution to blacks (see 40 acres and a mule), and according to Dixon wanted "to make the South Negroid territory".
+Dixon had a particular hatred for Radical Republican Thaddeus Stevens, leader in the House of Representatives, because he supported land confiscation from whites and its distribution to blacks (see 40 acres and a mule).
+According to Dixon, Stevens wanted "to make the South Negroid territory."
 Historians do not support many of his charges.